JosTorre/SpicyOnions_last/README.md

 * When the directory has every key it sends the dictionnary to all nodes
 * Then it sends the dictionnary for each client request

-We will tend to use mainly strings and cast to bytes when necessary
+We will tend to use mainly bytes and cast to string when necessary

 ### 1. client.py